mhnaufal/see-plus-plus/README.md

    function, the same goes for when we return an object from a function, we need to copy it again!
    Thus, instead of copy the object why we don't just move it?
 Here's where move semantic comes in.

+7. **Function Pointer**
+   It's just a function that can be inputted as a value of a variable or a function that ack as a argument/parameter for another function.
+The type `void(*TypeName)(ParametersType)`

 99. **Other Interesting In Modern C++**